php-fig/fig-standards/bylaws/004-psr-workflow.md

     * [Formative IRC Conversation Gist]
     * [Mailing list thread poll to decide if Y should do Z]
     * [IRC Conversation Gist where everyone decided to rewrite things]
+    * [Relevant Poll of existing method names in voting projects for new interface]

   [repo]: https://github.com/php-fig/fig-standards/tree/master